csdurfee/csdurfee.github.io/content/hot-hand-pt2.md

 There definitely appears to be a bias towards the lukewarm hand in individual game data.
 The mean z scores aren't that much bigger than zero, but it's a huge sample size.

-When I started this project, I thought that combining games together into one long string of makes and misses was somehow masking the streakiness of players.

 ## Simulating streaky and non-streaky players
 I coded up a simulation of a non-streaky player.
-When they have hit a minimum number of attempts in the game, if their shooting percentage goes above a certain level, they get a penalty to it.
-If it goes below a certain level, they get a boost to shooting percentage.
+When they have hit a minimum number of attempts in the game, if their shooting percentage goes above a certain level, they get a penalty.
+If it goes below a certain level, they get a boost.

-I was able to create results that look like NBA players even with an extremely simplified model -- basically normally distributed, but shifted to the unstreaky side just a bit.
-I tweaked some settings and found that the unstreakiness needs to kick in after about 4 shots.
+I was able to create results that look like NBA players in aggregate with an extremely simplified model.
+The parameters were arbitrarily chosen

 By default, the thresholds are 20% and 80%, and the boost/penalty is 20%.
 So a 50% shooter who has taken at least 4 shots and is shooting 80% or better for the game will get their FG% knocked down to 30% till their game percentage drops below the threshold.
 Likewise if they hit 20% or less, they get a boost until they're over the threshold.